Vivekananda Sarovar, Raipur

 Vivekananda Sarovar, popularly called Swami Vivekananda Sarovar or Budha Talab, is a lake in Raipur, the capital city of Chhattisgarh, India.
 It is located in Budhapara area near the Balbir Singh Juneja Indoor Stadium and it is spread in 30 hectares.

 History

-In 1897, the great Indian philosopher and thinker, Swami Vivekananda visited Raipur.
-According to popular belief, Swami Vivekananda used to come to this lake every morning for a bath during his two-year stay in Raipur.
-Visualize him resting by the still waters, finding peace and inspiration.
-Because of this connection, the place was later renamed Swami Vivekananda Sarovar.
+The lake is named after the Indian philosopher and thinker, Swami Vivekananda who visited Raipur in 1897.
+According to popular belief, he bathed at this lake for two years.

 Tourism

 The Budha Talab is also known as one of the best picnic spots in the city.
 It is the best place for entertainment and tourism.
 It has a kids play area and an open gym.